sanjana-roy/sanjana-roy.github.io/gravity/gravity.md

 ### Data and References used in this analysis

 1. *Hospitals:* Point layer taken from the [Homeland Security data site](https://hifld-geoplatform.opendata.arcgis.com/datasets/6ac5e325468c4cb9b905f1728d6fbf0f_0)
-2. *Towns:* Geopackage file and polygon layer taken from the American Community Survey 2018.
-Population by town in New England and Middle Atlantic States was compiled by Joe Holler.
+2. *Towns:* Geopackage file and polygon layer taken from the American Community Survey (ACS) 2018.
+Population by town in New England and Middle Atlantic States was compiled by Joe Holler based on the 5-year average of the ACS data.
+[NE_Towns](assets/data/netown.gpkg)
 3. *Connecticut Mainland Polygon:* Polygon layer taken from [Connecticut GIS Open Data Website](https://ct-deep-gis-open-data-website-ctdeep.hub.arcgis.com/datasets/connecticut-mainland-polygon?geometry=-75.593%2C40.778%2C-69.913%2C42.218)(Thanks to Steven for finding this)
 4. *Dartmouth Atlas HSAs:* Polygon layer taken from [Dartmouth Atlas of Health Care Hospital Services Areas (HSAs)](https://atlasdata.dartmouth.edu/downloads/supplemental#boundaries)

 **Other References:**
 1. *Gravity model formula* taken from Rodrigue's ["The Geography of Transport Systems"](https://transportgeography.org/contents/methods/spatial-interactions-gravity-model/)

+### Acknowledgements

+Many thanks to the other students I worked with on this assignment - Maddie Tango, Steven Montilla Morantes, and Jackson Mumper - for their contributions in collaboratively creating the models.